Expert Tips and Examples: College Essays on COVID-19

 This is the first question that pops up in someone’s mind.
 To tell the truth, we can’t provide a universal answer whether to involve this information or not.
 We think it depends on your attitude towards COVID-19.
 Below are four main kinds of experiences people have related to these events.
 Choose the most similar to yours.

 - It was fine.
 Online education during COVID-19 pandemic was different from real one, but I got used to it.
 I spend a little less time studying and more time with my family.
 But things haven’t altered a lot for me.

 - Terrible.
 The COVID-19 pandemic destroyed my world, causing serious difficulties in my life and the life of my family.
 It meant huge stress, and my family is still living in it.

 - Awesome.
 It can be odd because people talk about the negative impact.
 But I enjoyed a great time, learned a lot of new things, decided on my future, etc.

 - Changeable.
 A combination of 2 and 3.

 Try to think of the kind most suitable for your experience.
 If it resembles 1, you should mention it.
 If it’s like 2, 3, or 4, it’s safer to avoid.
 The next question will be where I can tell about my experience with the COVID-19 pandemic.

 Where to Write About the COVID-19?

-There is plenty of choices where to include your experience:
+There are plenty of choices where to include your experience during COVID-19: